-- 1. The pupil requires a residential placement. - 2.
-The pupil has communication / sensory / physical / social, emotional and / or behavioural difficulties but does not have learning difficulties. - 3.
-The pupil's admission poses an elevated risk to the education or welfare of other pupils already placed and there is no capacity within the school to alter arrangements to accommodate their needs.
+1. The pupil requires a residential placement.

+- 2. The pupil has communication / sensory / physical / social, emotional and / or behavioural needs but does not have learning difficulties. - 3.
+The pupils' needs are such that the school cannot provide the physical space or human resources required to meet them and has no scope to make further adjustments.

 We do encourage parents / carers to visit the school.
-Please contact the school office to arrange a mutually convenient time.
+Please contact the school office to make arrangements.
+We hold regular group visits.
 We aim to make the transition from home to school as smooth as possible and encourage visits at least twice before the child actually takes up their placement.

-You will be offered the opportunity to attend an admissions meeting at which all of your child's particular needs can be shared and prepared for by the team.
+You will be offered the opportunity to attend a pre-admissions meeting at which all of your child's particular needs can be shared and prepared for by the team.

 Most children are transported between home and school in taxis or mini-buses.
-The arrangements for this are made by:
+The arrangements for this for Cambridge pupils are made by: